587763/Container-identification/README.md

 Methods

-two different approaches that were investigated:
+Two different approaches that were investigated:

 - Object detection to find the area of the container ID -> read the text form the cropped area by Tesseract OCR
- -pros:
+ - pros:
- -cons:
+ - cons:

 - Full object detection approach, find each individual char of the container IDs with object detecton, then combine the detections into a full container ID String
- -pros:
+ - pros:
- -cons
+ - cons:

 Results